Twice Baked Potatoes

 It is just too easy to pop these stuffed potatoes in the oven while prepping the rest of your meal.
 They only need about 30 minutes to heat through and let the cheese become perfectly melty while the tops are delicately browned.

 While this may taste like a fancy dish, how to make twice baked potatoes is actually really easy.
-You’ll start by simply baking your potatoes and allowing them to cool slightly (I do mine in the microwave to save time).
+You’ll start by simply baking your potatoes (or even making Baked Sweet Potatoes) and allowing them to cool slightly (I do mine in the microwave to save time).

 Next, cut each potato in half lengthwise and hollow out each half.
 Be sure to leave a bit of a shell so the skins don’t break or crack.
 Mash the insides and stir in the add-ins for the perfect filling.
 Of course, you can spoon the filling into the shells but I like to place it in a freezer bag and snip off the corner to pipe it into the shells.